 3. Because there is no ‘sale’ there is no Stamp Duty to be paid on any of the properties regardless of first/second home owner status and/or price.

 A standard Nightingale aims to deliver between 15 and 20% less than market value.

-A Nightingale baugruppen project aims to deliver closer to 30% less than market value.
+A Nightingale baugruppen project aims to deliver between 25 and 30% less than market value.

-2. When Nightingale Housing and urBau find a site, we then need to find our interested purchasers.
+2. When Nightingale Housing and URBAU find a site, we then gather together the future home owners.
 Once we've found our committed group, they enter a 'Baugruppen Joint Venture' agreement and go on title of the land.
 This group become the landowners and they engage the Nightingale Development Company to manage the development for them.

 3. Each of these homeowners commit 10% of their projected apartment cost upfront.
 Those funds are then invested in the project to offset development costs.